Karlah-0/Credit-Card-Fraud-Detection/README.md

 ```

 ### 💡 Suggestion:
-You can also upload the ipynb file and execute it directly on Google Colab with all instances pre-installed.
+You can also download the ipynb file in the collect folder, then upload and execute it directly on Google Colab with all instances pre-installed.

 ## Web Scrapping (See the Jupyter Notebook)